Catalan leader sends mixed message on independence

 According to first results published on Monday, the 'Yes for independence' won with 90 percent on a 42-percent turnout.
 But no official voting roll has been published and there is no independent electoral commission.

-In an interview to the BBC, which was recorded before the king's speech and broadcasted on Wednesday, Puigdemont said Catalonia would "declare independence 48 hours after all the official results are counted."
+In an interview to the BBC, which was recorded before the king's speech and broadcasted on Wednesday, Puigdemont had said Catalonia would "declare independence 48 hours after all the official results are counted."

 He said that counting would "probably finish when we have the votes from abroad at end of the week".